Articulating notes on the ocarina

 Tonguing is a way of separating notes by stopping the airflow with the tongue.
 It is the standard method of articulation on all wind instruments.

-We use the tongue because starting or stopping our breath with the diaphragm takes too long.
-Try playing some notes and separate them by puffing each one.
-You'll hear that this creates a 'whoop' sound, when we generally want notes to begin and end in tune.
+The reason for using the tongue becomes obvious if you try starting or stopping our breath with the diaphragm alone.
+Try playing some notes, separating them by puffing each one.
+You'll hear that this creates a 'whoop' sound, the pitch of the note ramping up and rolling off.

-Starting notes is similar to 'Tuuuuuu...', and to stop the inverse is done, raising the tongue quickly to block the airflow, like '...uuuuuuT'.
+Starting notes is similar to 'Tuuuuuu...', and to stop the inverse is done, raising the tip of the tongue quickly to block the airflow, like '...uuuuuuT'.

 In case you have trouble getting this, the article Tongue posture and articulation walks through consciously controlling the tongue, and how to put it in the right position.